magicmanfk/lgtv-controls/README.md

 These are all configured in media-server-hotkeys.ahk, and can be changed however you'd like.

-* **Power TV on/off via keyboard**: Instead of worrying about the monitor going to sleep we can make it super simple to power off and on while leaving the PC power always on or on scheduled power.
-These scripts also set the volume to a default value when powered on so things aren't unexpectedly loud from previous watching.
+* **Power TV on/off via keyboard**: When powering on, this will ensure the TV is set to HDMI 1, send a quiet noise to activate the speaker, and display the current volume as a toast notification (optional).
    * ctrl or esc: Power on TV.
 Won't do anything if already powered on.
-Kind of like waking up from sleep.
    * ctrl+Enter: Power toggle.
 Only way to turn OFF TV via keyboard.
-Also powers on.

 * **Brightness slider:** ctrl+alt+ the number row on the keyboard for percentage:
     * ` : 0%